costa-rica/kyber-vision-mobile-21-build/docs/DOCS_OVERVIEW.md

 # Documentation Overview

-This file serves as the entry point for all documentation located in the `docs/` directory.
+This file serves as the entry point for all documentation located in the `docs` directory.
 Use it to navigate and understand the structure and contents of the documentation resources for this project.

 ## Legacy JavaScript Files

-The `kyber-vision-mobile-18-ref/` directory contains JavaScript files, assets, and key configuration files from the previous project version.
+The `docs/kyber-vision-mobile-18-ref` directory contains JavaScript files, assets, and key configuration files from the previous project version.
 These files are intended to be converted into TypeScript for the current codebase.

 ## Additional Documentation